 Every grantee is assigned a budget for expenses if any are awarded.
 Salaries are paid through the Office of Research and Sponsored Programs.
-All budgets must be cleared and accounted for by the 1st of April after the summer for which the grant was awarded.
+All budgets must be cleared and accounted for by the April 1 after the summer for which the grant was awarded.
 Grantees without proper accounting forms are liable for the expenses incurred.

 If the project involves research with human subjects, IRB approval must be obtained prior to conduct of the research.